 Top Mask with Color Options

 Why do most balaclavas only come in black or gray?
-For runners who want a pop of color on their winter runs, this bright orange mask will turn heads and make you extra visible to motorists.
+For runners who want a pop of color on their winter runs, this bright fluorescent green mask will turn heads and make you extra visible to motorists.

 The polyester and spandex mix makes it stretchable enough to be extremely versatile.
 Whatever the weather, you can find a style to suit it.
 Choose between using it as an open balaclava, a full face mask, a half ski mask, or a neck gaiter.